 “[TRP is one of] a few local playhouses widely acknowledged as Institutions with a capital ‘I’ . . . the founders of Theatre in the Round Players didn’t realize in 1952 they were helping to create a national model . . . thus has this ‘community theater’ – whose alumni have invigorated many other stages – helped build the theater community.” -Minneapolis Star Tribune

-2019-2020 is TRP’s 68th Anniversary Season, and marks its 50th year on the West Bank.
+2019-2020 was TRP’s 68th Season, and marked its 50th year on the West Bank.
 It is the longest-running theatre in Minneapolis, and second only to Old Log Dinner Theatre in Excelsior as the oldest (non-academic) theatre in the Twin Cities region.

-TRP produces 9 shows with performances on weekends, one of the few theatres offering mainstage productions year-round.
+TRP produces 9 shows year-round with performances on weekends.

-Every year, more than 450 people contribute their time and talents — in acting, backstage work, and support services.
-TRP alumni appear on- and off-Broadway, in film and television, and in regional theatres and teaching. [more info follows]
+Every year, more than 250 people contribute their time and talents — in acting, backstage work, and support services.
+TRP alumni appear on- and off-Broadway, in film and television, and in regional theatres and teaching.

 The theatre is self-supporting, with its principal source of income from the box office.
 About 25% of its operating budget comes from patron donations and grants.